robeespi/robeespi/README.md

 ## Hi there I'm Rob, a data scientist, keen to learn and have fun here 👋

-Interested on the full cycle of machine learning/artificial intelligence application.
-My particulars interests lies on meta-learning, deep learning and markov chain models in task such as knowledge graphs, anomaly detection, NLP to name a few.
+🤔  Interested on the full cycle of machine learning/artificial intelligence application.

+🔭 My particulars interests lies on meta-learning, deep learning and markov chain models in task such as knowledge graphs, anomaly detection, NLP to name a few.

+📫 How to reach me: shoot me an email

 ### Languages and Tools: